newrelic/nr-reports/README.md

 ### Channel Types

-A variety of mechanisms are supported for delivering generated reports.
+A variety of mechanisms are supported for delivering report output.
 These mechanisms are referred to as channels.
 The following types of channels are supported.

-* File: PDFs are copied to a destination directory on the local filesystem.
+* File: Report output is saved to a file and copied to a destination directory on the local filesystem.
 Mostly meant for development and testing purposes.
-* Email: PDFs are attached to an email using a user defined email template and sent via SMTP using SMTP settings defined as environment variables.
+* Email: Report output is included inline or as attachments to an email using a user defined email template and sent via SMTP.
-* S3: PDFs are uploaded to an S3 bucket specified as an environment variable.
+* S3: Report output is saved to a file and uploaded to an S3 bucket.

 ### Running Reports